DylanThomasShine/acoustra_manager/README.md

 - Users could have the ability to upload pictures to their profile
 - Add form validation on the backend.
 - The user can delete their profile.
+- Create a merchandising page.
+- Sign up for a newsletter option.

 <span id="technologies"></span>